Biky2/Biky2/README.md

 ## 👋 About Me

-I'm **Biky Dev** — an AI engineer who builds things that actually run in production.
+I'm **Biky Dev** — an AI engineer and full-stack developer who builds things that actually run in production.

 I graduated in May 2026 with a B.Tech in Computer Science from Kurukshetra University.
-Over the past year I've shipped a face attendance system running at 30 FPS in live classrooms, built multi-agent LLM pipelines with real streaming, and trained custom CNNs from scratch on real agricultural datasets.
+Over the past year I've shipped a face attendance system running at 30 FPS in live classrooms, built multi-agent LLM pipelines with real streaming, trained custom CNNs from scratch on real agricultural datasets, and built full-stack web applications with React and Next.js frontends backed by FastAPI.

-I care about writing clean Python, making systems that don't fall over, and understanding what's actually happening inside the models — not just calling APIs.
+I care about writing clean code, making systems that don't fall over, and building products where the AI backend and the user interface work together — not just the model in isolation.

-**What I work with day to day:**
+**What I work with:**
-- Python, FastAPI, LangChain, LangGraph, LangSmith
+- **AI / ML:** Python, PyTorch, TensorFlow, Keras, Hugging Face, ONNX, OpenCV
-- PyTorch, TensorFlow, Keras, Hugging Face
+- **LLMs & RAG:** LangChain, LangGraph, Llama 3.2, FAISS, Pinecone, BERT
-- PostgreSQL, Redis, FAISS, Pinecone
+- **Backend:** FastAPI, Node.js, PostgreSQL, Redis, MongoDB
-- OpenCV, MTCNN, ONNX
+- **Frontend:** React, Next.js, TypeScript, Tailwind CSS
-- Docker, AWS, Git
+- **Infrastructure:** Docker, AWS, Git, CI/CD

 ---